🚀 What’s Next.js and Why Should You Get Excited?

 }

-Now visit your new page at: http://localhost:3000/about
+Now visit http://localhost:3000/about and see your new page live!

 - Go to

-Hero.tsx - Add this code:
+Hero.tsxinside that folder - Add this code:

 export default function Hero() {